Mkomazi National Park

 The nearest airport to Mkomazi National Park is the Kilimanjaro International Airport, which is about 150 km from the park.
 From there, you can take a chartered flight to a nearby airstrip, such as Mkomazi Airstrip (if available), or continue by road from the airport to the park.
 Road transfers from the airport to the park typically take about 2.5 to 3 hours.

-Best Places to Stay in Mkomazi National Park
+Best Places to Stay at Mkomazi National Park

 No results found.